paul-riley/therealghostbuster/README.md

 The REAL Ghostbuster is a Python application designed to locate the code that is in use for Puppet Enterprise.

 It was developed due to Ruby, Gem, and API issues related to the original Ghostbuster application.
-Those may have since been resolved.
+Those may have since been resolved since the original application release.

 ## Features